ssherwood/spring-boot-jpa/README.md

 ```

-Refresh the dependencies and restart the application.
-Now we see an odd
+Refresh the dependencies and restart the application (Spring Boot will automatically register this
+module with the default Jackson ObjectMapper).
+Now if we do a `curl` we see an odd looking date
-looking date structure:
+structure:

 ```json
 "birthDate": [